Zorklis/LT-TV-Programa/README.md

 # LT TV-Program
 `About:`
-The Lithuanian Television Programme Archive is a project that has a goal to document the history of Lithuanian television from April 30th, 1957 to the present day.
+The Lithuanian Television Program Archive is a project that has a goal to document the history of Lithuanian television from April 30th, 1957 to the present day.

 This project is a window into the past and present of Lithuanian television, preserving the nation's broadcasting heritage for generations to come!